homearanya/wild-coast-walks/src/pages/tours/karkloof-falls2falls.md

 featured: true
 title: Karkloof Falls2Falls
 destination: Midlands
-activity: Slackpack
+activity: Slackpacking
 duration: 3 nights
 price: R 4900
-bannerblurb: '3 days and 3 nights in the Karkloof Valley, KZN Midlands'
+bannerblurb: "3 days and 3 nights in the Karkloof Valley, KZN Midlands"
 shortdescription: >-
   This is a 3 day 3 night slackpacking hike through  the Karkloof Valley, KZN Midlands.
 All inclusive of comfortable accommodation, all meals, luggage